dreimer1986/yourname_card_mod/README.md

 - Transparency set for cards can have an undesired effect on other Home Assistant resources.
 I haven't found a 100% fix for these minimal flaws.

 - The transparent Sidebar CSS can not be installed by HACS, too.
-This part has to be done when using HACS or doing things manually, if you want the transparent Sidebar.
+Same goes for the Animation activation part!
+These parts have to be done when using HACS or doing things manually, if you want the transparent Sidebar and animated backgrounds.

 ### <a name="screenshots"></a>Screenshots
 **Home overview**